mopidy/mopidy-mpd/README.rst

 Limitations
 ===========

-This is a non exhaustive list of MPD features that Mopidy doesn't support.
+This is a non-exhaustive list of MPD features that Mopidy doesn't support.
-Items on this list will probably not be supported in the near future.

 - Only a single password is supported.
 It gives all-or-nothing access.
-- Toggling of audio outputs is not supported
+- Toggling of audio outputs is not supported.
-- Channels for client-to-client communication are not supported
+- Channels for client-to-client communication are not supported.
-- Stickers are not supported
+- Stickers are not supported.
-- Crossfade is not supported
+- Crossfade is not supported.
-- Replay gain is not supported
+- Replay gain is not supported.
-- ``stats`` does not provide any statistics
+- ``stats`` does not provide any statistics.
-- ``decoders`` does not provide information about available decoders
+- ``decoders`` does not provide information about available decoders.

-The following items are currently not supported, but should be added in the near future:

-- ``tagtypes`` is not supported
+- ``tagtypes`` is not supported.
-- Live update of the music database is not supported
+- Live update of the music database is not supported.

 Project resources